GreatYYX/TrojaNow/protocol.md

 - `409` CONFLICT
 - `500` INTERNAL_SERVER_ERROR

-# API #
+# Server API #

-All of the Resource URLs are explained below, including request body & response body with correct status code.
+All of the Resource URLs and METHOD with it are explained below, including request body & response body with correct status code.

 If error occurs, status code will be set, response body will be: